s7a7ic/TinkerELEC/README.md

 ## Reason

-I have the **ASUS Tinker Board S** which has an integrated Wireless LAN and Bluetooth Chip (RTL8723BS), but the driver support isn't so good as expected and the RK3288 SoC has some regressions with current Linux Kernels.
+I have the **ASUS Tinker Board S**, which has an integrated Wireless LAN and Bluetooth chip (RTL8723BS), but the driver support isn't as good as expected.
+The RK3288 SoC has some regressions with current Linux kernels.
 So I'm trying to get a better working device with some minor changes (patches, different drivers).

-I'm using the "[NesPi Case+](https://github.com/RetroFlag/retroflag-picase)" and created patches for the device tree to use the "safe shutdown" functionality of the front panel buttons, added an IR-Receiver to be able to use my TV-Remote to control Kodi and planing to add a temperature aware fan control integrated inside the case.
+I'm using the "[NesPi Case+](https://github.com/RetroFlag/retroflag-picase)" and created patches for the device tree to use the "safe shutdown" functionality of the front panel buttons.
+Also, an IR receiver was added to be able to use a TV remote to control Kodi.
+I plan to add a temperature-aware fan control integrated inside the case.

 ## Features